(For link to audio & video recording on SermonAudio, click here – Sola Fide)

-(If you would like to download the PowerPoint presentation for this sermon, Click Here – Sola Fide)
+(To download the PowerPoint presentation for this sermon, Click Here – Sola Fide)

 Pastor Scott L. Harris